doublepi628/Navisub-Beijing/README.md

 Navisub is an Apple iOS application for fine-grained subway route planning based on door number positioning.
 This repository provides the source code for the Beijing area.

 ## ✨ News
-- 2025.3.4: We have open-sourced the code for Navisub.
+- 2025.3.4: We have open-sourced the code for Navisub
-- 2025.2.23: Navisub Beijing has been submitted to the Swift Student Challenge.
-Wish it good luck!

 ## 💡 Feature